-An applicant who willfully failed or refused to support his or her dependents during the statutory period cannot establish GMC unless the applicant establishes extenuating circumstances.
-[54] The GMC determination for failure to support dependents includes consideration of whether the applicant has complied with his or her child support obligations abroad in cases where it is relevant.
-[55]
+An alien who willfully failed or refused to support his or her dependents during the statutory period cannot establish GMC unless the alien establishes extenuating circumstances.
+The GMC determination for failure to support dependents includes consideration of whether the alien has complied with his or her child support obligations abroad in cases where it is relevant.